 International trade is based on the concept of trust.
 In situations where there isn’t some established trust, the trading parties get their respective banks involved and use various trade finance products like Letters of Credit to ensure that both sides adhere to the terms of the trade as laid out in the contract.
-It is this trust that fuels global trade and countries where it can be strengthened, generally tend to become the preferred trading partners over time.
-It is this focus on trust in international trade that brings us to the topic of this two-part series.
-This article focuses on how eIDAS can help establish trust between trading partners not just across the EU but around the world.
+This trust fuels global trade and countries where it can be strengthened generally tend to become the preferred trading partners over time.
+The focus on trust in international trade brings us to the topic of this two-part series.
+This article focuses on how eIDAS can help establish trust between trading partners world across the EU and worldwide.

-A recent blog post by Andrea Servida, Head of eGovernment and Trust at the European Commission highlighted some interesting developments related to eIDAS and global trade.
+A recent blog post by Andrea Servida, Head of eGovernment and Trust at the European Commission, highlighted some interesting developments related to eIDAS and global trade.
 He said, “Looking beyond Europe’s frontiers, it is interesting, and I would say gratifying, to note jurisdictions outside the EU adopting analogous requirements to eIDAS.
 The US state of Virginia for example has already adopted eIDAS standards for accreditation of digital identity providers.”
-He goes on to mention other countries like Japan and South Africa which also seem to be headed in a similar direction.
+He mentions other countries like Japan and South Africa, which also seem to be headed in a similar direction.

-The interest that governments in non-EU states are taking to align their own electronic identification and trust guidelines closer to eIDAS might end up providing a significant boost to the digitization of global trade and trade finance.
-Andrea goes on to say that, “Trade is based on trust: the fact that some jurisdictions follow the example of eIDAS while others stop short of, is this going to impact on are we going to see global patterns of digital commerce and services?”
+The interest that governments in non-EU states are taking to align their electronic identification and trust guidelines closer to eIDAS might significantly boost the digitization of global trade and trade finance.
+Andrea goes on to say, “Trade is based on trust: the fact that some jurisdictions follow the example of eIDAS while others stop short of, is this going to impact on are we going to see global patterns of digital commerce and services?”

-This is something that fits well with our initial assertion of how establishing trust is one of the most important tenets of global trade.
-Countries which can move quickly to capitalize on this new method to enhance trust, will make corresponding gains in trade.
+This fits well with our initial assertion of how establishing trust is one of the most important tenets of global trade.
+Countries that can move quickly to capitalize on this new method to enhance trust will make corresponding gains in trade.

 Saving trade costs with trust

 The buyer has significant risks that he is facing.
-The risk is not just based on the performance of his marketing strategy, but also on the strength and reliability of his supply chain because his business is reliant on that supply.
+The risk is not just based on the performance of his marketing strategy, but also on the strength and reliability of his supply chain because his business relies on that supply.

 Countries which can move quickly to capitalize on this new method to enhance trust, will make corresponding gains in trade.

-Having a tamper proof digital identification system that is compatible in both jurisdictions will significantly improve trust in this example.
-Instead of having to rely on costly documentary trade guarantees, the buyer can have the confidence who he is trading with and in case something goes wrong, his supplier cannot disappear because he’s not a phantom but a digitally verified legal entity.
+A tamper-proof digital identification system Having a tamper-proof digital identification system that is compatible in both jurisdictions will significantly improve trust in this example.
+Instead of relying on costly documentary trade guarantees, the buyer can have confidence of whom he is trading with.
+In case something goes wrong, his supplier cannot disappear because he’s not a phantom, but a digitally verified legal entity.

 References and Further Reading